Last Updated on November 27, 2024 by Aaron Barriga

 - Refraction:

 The ophthalmologist may conduct refraction to find out the lens power needed to correct any refractive error (farsightedness, nearsightedness, or astigmatism).
 The doctor uses an instrument called a phoropter and places a series of lenses in front of your eyes.
-How your eyes focus to the light is measured using a handheld lighted instrument called a retinoscope.
+How your eyes focus on the light is measured using a handheld lighted instrument called a retinoscope.

 - Alignment and Focusing Test: